Rotterdam concert hall to admit coronavirus patients instead of Eurovision fans

 This should help alleviate the pressure on hospitals in the Netherlands, where the number of coronavirus infections has risen rapidly since the first case was reported on Feb.
 27.

-As of Sunday, almost 11,000 coronavirus infections had been confirmed in the country, with 771 deaths.
+As of Monday, there were 11,750 confirmed coronavirus infections in the country, with 864 deaths.

 The Dutch National Institute for Public Health said on Sunday that intensive care units in Dutch hospitals could reach peak capacity in the coming two weeks at the current rate of infections.